-Twelve different investment options give you plenty to think about when it comes to planning your retirement with First State Super.
+Twelve different investment options give you plenty to think about when planning your retirement with First State Super.

-Members of First State have a lot of flexibility when it comes to choosing an investment strategy for their superannuation.
+Members of First State have a lot of flexibility when choosing an investment strategy for their superannuation.

 Not only do you have 12 differently structured managed funds to pick from, you can feel comfortable in knowing that none of your superannuation profits are coming from the manufacture of tobacco products.

 This is worth considering if you want to make an ethical choice for your retirement growth.

 - At the Super Review Super Fund of the Year awards in August, 2015, First State Super won the Best Public Sector Fund award for the second year in a row.